rclone/rclone/docs/content/docs.md

 ### --suffix=SUFFIX ###

-This is for use with `--backup-dir` only.
-If this isn't set then `--backup-dir` will move files with their original name.
-If it is set then the files will have SUFFIX added on to them.
+When using `sync`, `copy` or `move` any files which would have been overwritten or deleted will have the suffix added to them.
+If there is a file with the same path (after the suffix has been added), then it will be overwritten.

+The remote in use must support server side move or copy and you must use the same remote as the destination of the sync.

+This is for use with files to add the suffix in the current directory or with `--backup-dir`.
 See `--backup-dir` for more info.

+For example

+    rclone sync /path/to/local/file remote:current --suffix .bak

+will sync `/path/to/local` to `remote:current`, but for any files which would have been updated or deleted have .bak added.

 ### --suffix-keep-extension ###